feathersjs/docs/guides/basics/services.md

 ## Service events

 When you register a service it will automatically become a [NodeJS EventEmitter](https://nodejs.org/api/events.html) that sends events with the new data when a service method that modifies data (`create`, `update`, `patch` and `remove`) returns.
 Events can be listened to with `app.service('messages').on('eventName', data => {})`.
-Here is a list of the service methods and their correspondingn events:
+Here is a list of the service methods and their corresponding events:

 | Service method     | Service event           |
 | ------------------ | ----------------------- |